department-of-veterans-affairs/caseflow/docs/standup.md

 * QA resolving blockers to ticket validation

 If there are no such announcements, then we'll end the meeting immediately and give everyone the time back.

+The goal is that entire-team standup lasts 30 seconds to 10 minutes.

 ### Optional Post-Standup Discussion
 Post-standup discussions occur in Endor.
 They are announced ahead of time at other standups.